Skip to main content

 What are heavy equipment loan rates in Canada right now?

-As of May 2026, heavy equipment loan rates in Canada generally fall between 6.5% and 22% depending on credit tier, equipment age, and lender type.
+As of June 2026, with the Bank of Canada policy rate held at 2.25% and the major banks' prime rate at 4.45%, heavy equipment loan rates in Canada generally fall between 6.5% and 22% depending on credit tier, equipment age, and lender type.
 Strong-credit borrowers (750+) financing newer equipment from a dealer typically see 6.5-8.5% through banks, credit unions, or captive finance programs.
 Mid-tier credit (650-700) commonly sees 9-12%.
 Challenged credit (below 620) typically lands in the 13-18% range with private equipment lenders.
 Rates move with the Bank of Canada policy rate, so the snapshot shifts as monetary policy shifts.

 What is a good interest rate for equipment financing in Canada?